juanluisbaptiste/docker-otrs/README.md

 * `OTRS_NUMBER_GENERATOR` Sets the ticket number generator, possible values are : *DateChecksum*, *Date*, *AutoIncrement* or *Random*.

-Those env variables is what you can configure by running the installer for a default install.
+Those environment variables is what you can configure by running the installer for a default install.

 For testing the containers you can bring them up with `docker-compose`: